Exchange Family Center History

-We added a Child Team Decision Making Facilitator position in the Family Support Program and expanded our contract wiht the Durham County Department of Social Services to better assist the families in need.
+We added a Child Team Decision Making Facilitator position in the Family Support Program and expanded our contract with the Durham County Department of Social Services to better assist the families in need.

 We were awarded a Duke Endowment to train and implement the Family Support Program Staff in the evidence-based model, called Parent Child Interaction Therapy.
 This 14-20 week intensive education program is for parents.
 We have received overwhelming positive feedback from parents who have participated in this training and continue to use this model to improve parent and child communications and interactions.

-The Early Chilhood Outreach Program added a seminar, "Caring for Children With Challenging Behavior" not known as the EChO CSEFEL Pyramid Model Seminar.
+The Early Childhood Outreach Program added a seminar, "Caring for Children with Challenging Behavior" now known as the EChO CSEFEL Pyramid Model Seminar.

 We began providing Motivational Interviewing, with several of the staff being certified in the model.

 Our staff was trained in, and began providing, the Incredible Years parenting classes (for children 6-9 years), and the Strengthening Families Program, for youth ages 11-14 and their families, to improve communications, interactions and youth behaviors.

 We officially became a United Way Partner Agency.
 We have been recipients of the Allocation Funding from United Way of the Greater Triangle for four consecutive years.

 This same year we became certified as Anger Management educators.
 We continue to provide this service through our Family Support Program.

 All staff is trained in CSEFEL Pyramid Model.